 There have been contentious elections in American history before.
 The acrimony, even divisiveness of the 2020 election is not new.
 It may be uncomfortable at times, but that’s how Democracy works, it is part of what makes America special; many people in the world would love to be able to express themselves as Americans do without fear of being carted off to jail.

 The Declaration of Independence has such an aura that it seems the natural beginning of America.
 But at the time, a lot of people didn’t think it was such a great idea.
-About a third of the colonies were loyalists, quite happy to be subjects of King George III, about a third OK with that idea with a few modifications and probably less than a third who craved outright independence.
+About a third of the 2.5 million non-native people living in the colonies were loyalists, quite happy to be subjects of King George III, about a third OK with that idea with a few modifications and probably less than a third who craved outright independence.